koostamas/magic-home-rest/README.md

 ### Turn on/off

-Change the power state of a magic-home device, by it's address or id.
+Change the power state of a magic-home device, by it's IP address.

 **URL** : `/api/power/`